 Management review revisions to the frequency of planned intervals

 Most companies satisfy the requirement for conducting a management review (i.e., 21 CFR 820.20 and ISO 13485, Clause 5.6) in one of the following ways:

 If your company is conducting only annual reviews, your reviews will be far more useful if you switch to a quarterly schedule.
 In the case of my client, top management would have discussed the negative trend in shipping complaints in April 2015 instead of December 2015–8 months earlier.
 Reviewing data from 9-10 months ago is too late to take action.

 Management Review Revisions Medical Device Academy Made

 You can download the management review procedure from this website that was just updated for compliance with ISO 13485:2016.
-If you have your own procedure, you might want to read my blog about improving your own management review procedure.
-The key to writing a procedure is link the procedure to template that will be used as a starting point for each management review.
-The template should include each of the 8 required inputs (i.e., Clause 5.6.2), the 3 required outputs (i.e., Clause 5.6.3) and a slide for covering both the Quality Policy and the overall effectiveness of the Quality Management System.
-The procedure should be short and the bullets should match the requirements verbatim.
+If you have your procedure, you might want to read my blog about improving your management review procedure.
+The key to writing a procedure is to link the procedure to a template that will be used as a starting point for each management review.
+The template should include each of the eight required inputs (i.e., Clause 5.6.2), the 3 required outputs (i.e., Clause 5.6.3), and a slide for covering both the Quality Policy and the overall effectiveness of the Quality Management System.
+The procedure should be short, and the bullets should match the requirements verbatim.

 Training Top Management

 The biggest reason why management reviews are ineffective is that there is little engagement by most of the people in the room.
 Everyone in the room should be familiar with the requirements and contribute to the preparation for a management review and management review revisions.
 The best management representatives anticipate the needs of top management and give them tools that explain precisely what they need to do to prepare for a management review and their responsibilities during the meeting.